-Cremona is where the world's best violins are made.
+Cremona is a classical music–lover's dream.
+With violin shops on every block along its crooked old streets, it is where the world's best violins are crafted.
 Andrea Amati (1510–80) invented the modern instrument here in the 16th century.
 Though cognoscenti continue to revere the Amati name, it was an apprentice of Amati's nephew for whom the fates had reserved wide and lasting fame.
 In a career that spanned an incredible 68 years, Antonio Stradivari (1644–1737) made more than 1,200 instruments—including violas, cellos, harps, guitars, and mandolins, in addition to his fabled violins.
-Labeled simply with a small printed slip reading "Antonius stradivarius cremonensis. faciebat anno," followed by the date inserted in a neat italic hand, they remain the most coveted, most expensive stringed instruments in the world.
+They remain the most coveted, most expensive stringed instruments in the world.

-Strolling about this quiet, medium-size city, you cannot help noting that violin making continues to flourish.
-There are, in fact, more than 50 liutai, many of them graduates of the Scuola Internazionale di Liuteria (International School of Violin Making).
-You are usually welcome to these ateliers, where traditional craftsmanship reigns supreme, especially if you are contemplating the acquisition of your own instrument; the tourist office can provide addresses.
+Strolling about this quiet, medium-size city, you can’t help noting that violin making continues to flourish.
+There are, in fact, more than 50 liutai (violin makers), many of them graduates of the Scuola Internazionale di Liuteria (International School of Violin Making).
+You’re usually welcome in these ateliers, where traditional craftsmanship reigns supreme, especially if you’re contemplating the acquisition of your own instrument; the tourist office can provide addresses.

 Cremona at a Glance